JosiahSchisel/Steganography-Excercise/README.md

 To extract the hidden file in the new pic named stegpic.jpg we will need to rename the extension to stegpic.rar.
 In the cmd prompt type the following: copy stegpic.jpg stegpic.rar.  <br/>
 <img src="https://imgur.com/rc163FQ.png" height="80%" width="80%" alt=""/>

-Now if we go back to the file explorer window we will see the following.  <br/>
+Now if we go back to the file explorer window we will see the following added file stegpic.rar.  <br/>
 <img src="https://imgur.com/ktjmBcj.png" height="80%" width="80%" alt=""/>

 Now we can extract the hidden message by using the explorer window in the picture by extracting files.  <br/>